sbv6v/sbv6v/README.md

 --------------
 | **pathologic(❤️); stalker(❤️); resident evil(❤️); a game of thrones; peaky blinders(does it have a fandom??); formula 1; ~~franbow~~; RDR(1,2)(❤️); Call Of Duty; The void(Тургор); ~~SCP~~; Shadows Of Doubt(❤️); Creepypasta; ~~Alice Madness Returns~~;Supernatural; LPS; chiikawa; ~~cookie run kingdom~~; IS(Impressive space); Detroit; ~~MLP~~; ~~countryhumans~~; ~~warrior cats~~; ~~cry of fear~~; ~~Cowboy Bebop~~.**
 --------------
-that's all I can remember so far :P more in future.
+that's all I can remember so far :P more in future. (~~FD~~ it means I'm not sitting here anymore, but I'm still remembering; ❤️ - LOVE IT)

 ### [MORE ABOUT ME](https://sbv6v.carrd.co/) | [MY WATCHED FILMS](https://letterboxd.com/sbv6v/)

 **or check my links under bio xD**